siriusbontea/roman-empire/README.md

 *Notes:*
 <br/> <sup>1</sup> Some of these vector files, are still a bit rough (in my opinion), and will be further refined.
 <br/> <sup>2</sup> There are inconsistencies for the 133 B.C. maps depending on the source material and will be the highest priority for revision.
 <br/> <sup>3</sup> The "Max extent" vector file is *not* to be used denote a particular time period, but rather to be used for clipping/intersection work within QGIS.
-For example, regions in Mesopotamia and Germania Magna were temporary holdings at best or areas of Roman influence due to road/trade networks (and not necessarily Roman conquered territories).
+For example, regions in Mesopotamia and Germania Magna were temporary holdings at best or areas of Roman influence due to road/trade networks (and not necessarily Roman conquered territories).</strike>

 #### UPDATE
 ###### Maps total revision